arpan-bisolution21/XL_WORKFORCE_ANALYTICS_REPORT/README.md

 ## Business Objective

-To analyze Workforce Demographics, Hiring Patterns, Compensation Structure, and Payroll Distributions within an organization using Advanced Excel Analytics Tools.
+To analyze Workforce Demographics, Hiring Patterns, Compensation Structures, and Payroll Distributions within an organization using Advanced Excel Analytics Tools.

 The Goal of this Project is to enable: